mysteriumnetwork/node/TERMS_EXIT_NODE.md

 **PRIVACY POLICY & NO-LOGS PLEDGE**

-Effective date: November 22, 2021
+Effective date: January 18, 2022

 Netsys Inc. ("us", "we", or "our") operates the Mysterium network (the “Network”).